Common questions about peanut oil in vaccines are answered below in the FAQ section.

-Peanut oil is not referenced in any of the FDA-approved vaccine package inserts for the vaccines currently in the VaxCalc database.
+According to our research, peanut oil is not referenced in any of the FDA-approved vaccine package inserts.

 In 1964, The New York Times ran a story called PEANUT OIL USED IN A NEW VACCINE.
 The story ends with "Their patent is No. 3,149,036"